yx-technology/ai-for-the-arts-B/README.md

 Copilot is a large language model developed by Microsoft, built on OpenAI's GPT architecture, and capable of receiving images as inputs and producing detailed written responses about them.
 I used it purely as an interpreter and not to generate anything new, but rather to analyse what DALL-E had already produced.
 The aim was to see what a second AI system, with abit of context but no prior knowledge of the original sample, would make of the same images I had been staring at.

 <strong>Step 6 - Designing the Co-pilot prompts</strong><br>
-> Full prompt log including all original prompts, DALL-E outputs, and follow-up prompts available in [ai-for-the-arts-B](ai_interpreter.ipynb)
+> Full prompt log including all original prompts, DALL-E outputs, and follow-up prompts available in [Microsoft Copilot Prompt Log](ai_interpreter.ipynb)

 <strong>Step 7 - Creating a final product in Dall-E